Tommy Edman Player Props: Cardinals vs. Royals

 Royals Pitching Rankings

+- The 8.7 strikeouts per nine innings put together by the Royals pitching staff ranks 15th in the league.

-- The Royals have a 5.19 team ERA that ranks 29th among all MLB pitching staffs.
+- The Royals' 5.10 team ERA ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to rank 19th in baseball in home runs allowed (64 total, 1.2 per game).
+- The Royals rank 19th in baseball in home runs allowed (64 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.